 The Hanbali Stand

 Some people say that Imam Ahmad and the Hanabilah allowed congratulating non-Muslims.
 This is incorrect and represents the madhab out of context.
-The permissibility is only in the context of non-religious occasions such as marriage, the birth of a child etc. When it comes to congratulating them on their religious festivals, the madhab categorically state it is forbidden.
+The narration of permissibility narrated from Imam Ahmad is only in the context of non-religious occasions such as marriage, the birth of a child etc. That is also just one narration from him whereas a second narration deems congratulating Muslims even on non-religious events as impermissible and this is the principal position of the madhab.
+When it comes to congratulating them on their religious festivals, the madhab categorically state it is forbidden.

 Now I get for some it's kinda hard thing to digest as to why our scholars have taken such a strong stance.
 It's just a few words and a kind gesture right?
 That’s what we may tend to think but our scholars who have studied the matter in-depth see that and warn us because though it may be easy on the tongue but its implications could be very heavy for us having a large impact from a religious perspective.